 How the rules fall short…

 The FCC rules passed today fall short in a number of ways, most of them involving the exceptions that are made to special “classes” of services.
 The PC World report gives the most concise summary that I found.

 In essence, mobile service providers (basically, the cellphone companies) are exempt from the rules.
 They are allowed to throttle their networks as they see fit.
-This, I do not particularly have a problem with.
+I do not particularly have a problem with this.
 Wireless bandwidth is something that will always be an issue.
 There’s only a limited amount of space in the air.
-It’s more of an engineering issue, from my standpoint (but please let me know if you have the expertise to tell me differently).
-Also, managed services are exempt from the rules.
-These managed services will most often take the form of things like Video On Demand on your cable box (yes, that uses the Internet these days).
-Unfortunately, this means that if Charter Communications wanted to throttle all connections to Netflix or iTunes and made their own Video Rental service – they could.
+It’s more of an engineering issue, from my point of view (but please let me know if you have the expertise to tell me differently).

 If I haven’t convinced you that this is important yet, please let me know.

 The future of Net Neutrality is uncertain.
 The FCC vote was divided along party lines, so it is almost certain that there will be a backlash from Republicans shortly.
 However, President Obama has endorsed the measure.
 I seem to recall there being something in his campaign about embracing open-internet policies, so I guess we’ll see how important it is to him when the Republicans decide to put on the heat.